garettrobson/PhpCommitLint/README.md

 * `from` - The name of the rule set that defined this definition
 * `class` - The FQCN resolved from `types`
 * `included` - Path of the file that included this definition

+### Compiled rules

+When linting is performed a set of rules are compiled from the data collected from any included JSON files.
+Compilation achieved by iterating through the rule sets being used and merging their rules together.
+Rules added later in `using` therefor override any previously used rule of the *same name*.
+This final set of rules, which is effectively a unified `ruleSetDefinition`, is what the *JSON Patch functions* mutate.